1. Docs

 Memory

 TSP memory usage is linear with the number of tenants.
-Baseline usage with no tenants is around 2.4MiB.
-A tenant with a few KMS configs takes up around 200KiB.
+Baseline usage with no tenants is around 2.4MB.
+A tenant with a few KMS configs takes up around 200KB.

-We recommend 1256Mi as a default that will cover most use cases.
+We recommend 500MB as a default that will cover most use cases.

 CPU

 Most of the TSP’s CPU usage is for serving requests or decrypting KMS configs.
 Setting a minimum of 2 CPUs ensures that progress can always be made on both decrypting configs and making async KMS calls at the same time.
-More CPUs will allow for more throughput but should be tuned based on what your deployment’s usage looks like.
+More CPUs will allow for more throughput (at a rate of about 12-15k per CPU) but should be tuned based on what your deployment’s usage looks like.

 We recommend 2 CPUs as a default for most use cases.